TOWN OF BELL FIREWORKS ORDINANCE ORDINANCE NO. 09-02

 Bell, the following minimum requirements must be met:

-- b.
-A list specifying the type and quantity of all fireworks to be possessed in the Town of B
+b.
+A list specifying the type and quantity of all fireworks to be possessed in the Town of Bell.

 Section 5.
 The Permit: A copy of a blank permit is attached hereto.
 The sample permit may be amended or added to for the purpose of making provision for site specific considerations, in particular for allowance of emergency vehicle access.
 The issued permit must be with the person possessing the fireworks at all times.
 Failure to produce the permit on demand will be considered a violation of the ordinance.